sgade/swift-pocket/README.md

 let pocket = Pocket(consumerKey: "...")
 ```

+### Note on asynchronous functions

+All asynchronous calls implement Swift's async/await feature.
+There are also callback-based implementations available.

 ### Authorization

 The instance needs to be authenticated with the user's account.
 This is done via the user's consent in the browser.